The convict said the judge is mad.

 Marc Garneau, on the other hand, is famous because he was Canada’s first astronaut.

-Justice Institute of British Columbia is in New Westminster, B.C.’s first capital.
+The Justice Institute of British Columbia (JIBC) is in B.C.’s first capital, New Westminster.

 A salmon, its sides gleaming, struggled up the river.